-This Program objective is to promote animal welfare through providing health care and treatment and protecting animal rights.
-By fulfilling the Program objectives, KAYD trains petty and livestock on caring, health service provision,and feeding and animal rights protectionin Kigoma region.
+The Program objective is to promote animal welfare through providing health care and treatment and protecting animal rights.
+By fulfilling the Program objectives, KAYD trains petty and livestock keepers, health service providers and feeding and animal rights protection in Kasulu district, Kigoma region.

-The main challenges faced the animals like dogs and cats kept by traditional keepers, most of themwanders in streets and villages without food, while facing feed shortage, suffer from sickness and lack accommodation brought together for accessing to food/feed, health care and services, accommodation and animal rights protection including security.
+The main challenges faced the animals like dogs and cats kept by traditional keepers, most of them wanders in streets and villages without food, while facing feed shortage, suffer from sickness and lack accommodation/ shelters brought together for accessing to food/feed, health care and services, accommodation and animal rights protection including security.

 On the other hand most of animal like goats, pigs, cows and donkey facing lack of accommodation brought together for accessing to food/feed, health care and services, accommodation and animal rights protection

-KAYD appreciates the support and collaboration we are receiving from government leaders in villages where we are working and other animal rights and welfare stakeholders, enabling us to reach our Objectives.
+KAYD appreciates the support and collaboration which has been receiving from government leaders in villages where KAYD works, animal rights and welfare stakeholders, enabling KAYD to reach her Objectives.

 Special thanks goes to VETs, a USA based organization partner who is supporting KAYD to reach the animal in need.
 VETs has been sending to KAYD some equipment and tools which real increased a quality of service rendered by KAYD.